Harrison

 Harrison has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 28 such projects that are expected to impact the area.
-Notable projects include Throsby District Playing Fields, Harrison Town Centre Development, Harrison Local Centre Expansion (Harrison 5 Precinct), and Moncrieff East Residential Estate.
-The following list details those projects likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 28 projects likely to affect the region.
+Notable initiatives include Throsby District Playing Fields, Harrison Town Centre Development, Harrison Local Centre Expansion (Harrison 5 Precinct), and Moncrieff East Residential Estate.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.